vgmove/empty-tools/README.md

 - Cleaning the scene from Empty objects
 - Converting Empty objects into collections
 - Creating an Empty object based on the active object
-- Batch resizing Empty objects.
+- Batch resizing Empty objects

 ## How it works
 - Remove Empty <br>